wanno-drijfhout/home-assistant-goodies/wordpress/Readme.md

 The add-on creates a folder `/share/wordpress` if it doesn't exist yet, and subsequently downloads and configures the latest version of WordPress.

+## Known issues

+- The `/wp-admin/site-health.php` results indicate optional modules `exif` and `imagick` are not installed or disabled.
+I do not know why.

 ## Credits

 Inspiration from: